MeenaSudarsan/Inframind-Season-4/bluebeeDashboard/readme.md

 This folder contains the files for the website that we have created for the admin of the bluebee stores to view their sales report and all the messages sent by the user to them.

+The folder has to be uploaded in --> C:\xampp\htdocs